huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Attacks trying to assess the state of the cache are more powerful if the attacker can choose the time at which the 0-RTT data will be replayed.
-We believe that the freshness tests recommended in {{connection-resume-and-0-rtt}}
+The freshness tests recommended in section 8.3 of {{?RFC8446}}
-significantly reduce the time range in which 0-RTT data can be replayed, and thus significantly reduce the potential of such attacks.
-The maximum delay parameter stated in {{connection-resume-and-0-rtt}}
+significantly reduce the time range of these replay attacks.
+The freshness tests ensure that 0-RTT data can only be successfully replayed if the delay from the creation of the Connection Request to its arrival at the server does not exceed "a certain amount" -- a parameter of the TLS implementation at the server.
-is 30 seconds.
-We believe this is consistent with commonly used values of the cached records TTL, and thus sufficiently small to impede most replay attacks.
+The impact of cache state attacks by means of 0-RTT replay will be limited if this "certain amount" is smaller than commonly used values of the cached records TTL.

 ## Privacy Issues With Session Resumption